Few Asylum-Seekers Winning Cases Under 'Remain In Mexico' Program

 "The judges are just trying to get through their dockets," Shugall says.
 "They just don't have time to think.
 And that's a problem."

-The Trump administration argues that Remain in Mexico is a big reason why the number of migrants arriving at the southern border is down sharply over the last six months.
+The Trump administration argues that Remain in Mexico is a big reason the number of migrants arriving at the southern border is down sharply over the past six months.

 National